christzyQAQ/EasyChat/README.md

 # EasyChat
-It is chat soft.
+It is a simple chat software.

-Backend Code
+Backend part.